Gas prices fall as weather, output calm markets

 _ Gasoline demand declines in the fall after the summer driving season ends.
 At the same time supplies rise, because refiners are still making gasoline as they keep operations humming to make heating oil for winter and diesel and jet fuel for shippers.

-_ Refineries have been relatively problem free compared with last year.
-No hurricanes, and few unexpected problems at refineries or pipelines.
+_ This year, refineries have been relatively problem free.
+There have been no hurricanes, and few unexpected problems at refineries or pipelines, unlike last year.

-Even relatively high oil prices haven’t stopped gasoline’s decline.
-Oil briefly topping $112 in August as a U.S. threat of military action against Syria made the market nervous about Middle East supplies.
-Oil has fallen from those highs but stayed above $100 per barrel, yet gasoline has fallen to its lowest price since Jan.
+Even high oil prices haven’t stopped gasoline’s decline.
+Oil briefly topped $112 in late August as a U.S. threat of military action against Syria made the market nervous about Middle East supplies.
+The price of oil has since fallen, but remains above $100 per barrel.
+Still, gasoline has dropped to its lowest price since Jan.
 31.